2nd U.S. patient dies from COVID-19; three states confirm first cases

 The death was announced in an update confirming the county had four new cases, all of elderly citizens, bringing the county's total to 10, including the two deaths.

-As the death was being confirmed, Florida state announced two presumptive cases -- an adult residence of Hillsborough County and an adult of Manatee County.
+As the death was being confirmed, Florida state announced two presumptive cases, prompting Gov. Ron DeSantis to issue a public health emergency, authorizing the state's health officer to "take any action necessary to protect the public health."

+Among other measures, the executive order appoints the Flordia Department of Health as the lead agency to coordinate the state's response as well as direct it to monitor all persons under investigation for a minimum of 14 days and to use its discretion concerning quarantine, isolation and other health interventions.

-Presumptive cases have to be confirmed through testing by the U.S. Centers for Disease Control and Preventing.
+The executive order was issued after an adult residence of Hillsborough County and an adult of Manatee County were listed as presumptive cases, which have to be confirmed through testing by the U.S. Centers for Disease Control and Prevention.

 The Florida Health Department announced the infections via Twitter, stating the two patients have been isolated and "appropriately cared for."